UstadMobile/eXePUB/exe/webui/templates/idevices/Idevice-HOWTO.md

 user to edit what they want (e.g. using TinyMCE, dropdown menus, input fields, etc).
 Once authoring mode is finished the resulting HTML is saved by eXeLearning inside it's XHTML page in an EPUB file.
 What happens in a nutshell is:

-* __Creation__: eXeLearning adds a blank div with a generated id ; the idevice javascript puts in initial content
+* __Creation__: eXeLearning adds a blank div with a generated id ; loads specified Javascript and CSS, then the idevice javascript puts in initial content
 * __Authoring Mode On__ : The idevice Javascript shows editing options (dropdowns, fields, etc)
 * __Authoring Mode Off__ : The idevice saves any choices made to the DOM, removes authoring controls.  eXeLearning saves the resulting HTML.